Kathange/crawler_for_unsplash/README.md

 >>1. input_image variable is search keyword
 >><img src="images_for_README/img1.png" />
 >>
->>2. img class is different, you should find yours
+>>2. img class is different, you should find yours. limit variable can change number of images
 >><img src="images_for_README/img2.png" />